 Five years ago, the warehouse space in the Rotterdam port started expanding due to the influx of Brexit companies seeking housing in the Dutch country to remain in the EU market.

 Planning to enter the Dutch market?

 Bolder Group has presence in major economic regions worldwide.
-With over 12 locations from Europe to the Americas to Asia, our fund administration services are tailored to your needs and the local laws and culture in your jurisdiction.
+With 18 locations from Europe to the Americas to Asia, our fund administration services are tailored to your needs and the local laws and culture in your jurisdiction.
 Are you a Brexit company or are you a startup looking to enter the Dutch market?
 We can help you incorporate your company in the Netherlands.
 The first step?
 Know why you should set up a business in Holland.
 The second step?
 Head on over to www.bolderlaunch.com to contact our Launch crew.